-This creamy slow cooker Chicken Tikka Masala is my new favorite dinner.
-I think you’ll love it too!
+This creamy slow cooker Chicken Tikka Masala recipe is my new favorite dinner.
+It’s easy, delicious, and even my picky eaters love it!

 I’ve tried a lot of recipes for making Chicken Tikka Masala in a crockpot and I have to say that while they have all been good, many of them aren’t creamy enough, and are too tomato-y.
 This recipe has a taste and texture just like what they serve at my favorite Indian restaurant, and I declare it a winner of a recipe.